Troubleshooting Basics - Tips to Troubleshoot Telecom & IT Problems

 With this information, your stress level will go way down because you'll know how to find what's causing your customer's problem.

 We don't have "magic" gizmos.
-If you look at our web pages, read our Technical Bulletins, have some spares, and have a fairly good digital meter, you can probably fix a lot of the problems you encounter - for FREE!
+If you look at our web pages, read our Knowledgebase, have some spares, and have a fairly good digital meter, you can probably fix a lot of the problems you encounter - for FREE!

-If you want to be a successful Repairman, you only need to remember and practice ONE THING...
+If you want to be a successful Repairman, you should remember and practice ONE THING...

 START AT THE BEGINNING